 In these verses Dante is reminding us that the one previous living human who navigated these waters, Ulysses, was not able to return home after sighting Mount Purgatory.
-In his exact literal phrasing, Dante writes that the experience of becoming esperto of the journey home was not vouchsafed to Ulysses: the Greek hero was not granted permission to become “omo, che di tornar sia poscia esperto” (a man, who had expertise of the return—was not vouchsafed to him.
+In his exact literal phrasing, Dante writes that the experience of becoming esperto of the journey home was not vouchsafed to Ulysses: the Greek hero was not granted permission to become “omo, che di tornar sia poscia esperto” (a man, who had expertise of the return [Purg.
+1.132]).
 The choice of the adjective ”esperto” in verse 132 is profound and calculated: Ulysses states in Inferno 26 that he burned with desire to become “del mondo esperto” (expert of the world [Inf.
 26.98]).

 The narrator has created two sets of beings with respect to the right and ability to reach Mount Purgatory: those who reach this shore while alive and those who reach this shore already dead.
 There are precisely two men who journeyed to Purgatory in the flesh: these are first Ulysses and later Dante.
 Ulysses comes by sea, while Dante comes by land.
 Ulysses’ journey is unsanctioned, while Dante’s is sanctioned.
 Ulysses’ unsanctioned quest is doomed to fail, while Dante’s quest — willed by God — succeeds.
 Dante is thus the only living human who has ever been privileged to arrive on (and therefore “see”) this shore.

-The dead souls who journey to Purgatory journey by sea, like Ulysses.
+The dead souls who come to Purgatory journey by sea, like Ulysses.
 However, these souls, who come here licitly, will arrive by a different route.
 They come from the mouth of the river Tiber at Ostia, near the Vatican in Rome, as we will learn in the next canto.